eldoriarpg/SchematicBrushReborn/readme.md

 ##### Name
 A name.
 This will use every schematic which exactly matches this name.
-If you want a broader search you can add a * at the and.
+If you want a broader search you can add a * at the end.
 This will use every schematic which starts with the name.

 `<name>@rotation!flip:weight`
 + `tree_*` - this will match all schematics which start with tree_